signl4/docs/integrations/amazon-alexa/amazon-alexa.md

 # SIGNL4 Integration with Amazon Alexa

+The SIGNL4 Skill for Amazon Alexa allows individuals to notify their response team simply by talking out loud.
+Immediate alerts can be dispatched easier than ever with voice recognition technology.

 SIGNL4 has a native [Amazon Alexa](https://developer.amazon.com/alexa?cid=a) app to provide a conversational interface to interact, manage and use SIGNL4.

 ![SIGNL4 Alert in Alex](signl4-alexa.png)